sereigh/base/README.md

 ### Development

-> SUMMARY OF ROLE/GOAL
+> SUMMARY OF ROLE IN THE PROJECT / GOAL OF THE APPLICATION

-SUMMARY OF IMPLEMENTATION
+SUMMARY OF IMPLEMENTATION OR INTERESTING HIGHLIGHTS

-> Check out [Operation](#Operation) for an overview of the services' functionality or the [Preview](#Preview) below for a demonstration of all features.
+> Check out [Operation](#Operation) for an overview of functionality or the [Preview](#Preview) below for a demonstration of all features.

 ### Installation